University Catalog 2024-2025

 Incoming Exchange Students

-NC State has a growing number of international exchange partners from around the world.
-The Study Abroad Office warmly welcomes incoming exchange students to NC State's internationally renowned programs for a semester or for the full academic year.
+NC State has established bilateral exchange agreements with select partners around the globe, hosting incoming exchange students for a semester or for the full academic year.

 Visit the NC State Study Abroad website for information about exchange programs at NC State, the application process, English proficiency requirements, preparation and arrival, and what you can expect during your time in Raleigh!